codeforsanjose/economic-indicators-dashboard/README.md

 ### Run Local Data

-This will provide you an overview of running the application using local data.
+This will provide an overview of running the application using local data.

+###_Remember to restore that settings that apply to the production settings if you are deploying the configurations_

 We will be using two simple data servers.
 One for the configuration data and second one for the indicator data.
 This was tested using http-server which can be downloaded from npm:  https://www.npmjs.com/package/http-server